 - Businesses and government operations will all but stop.

 - Cities and suburbs will become very dangerous.

 - Within time, all communities will become desperate and dangerous.

-- Wild game would become overwhelmed as people became dependant on hunting and fishing for survival.
+- The wild game would become overwhelming as people depended on hunting and fishing for survival.